AttorneyOnline/docs/docs/authoring/characters.md

 - "Objection!" (`objection.wav`)
 - Custom (`custom.wav`)

+If you want additional objections, see the "Additional Custom Objections" chapter at the end of the documentation.

 Since WAV files are very large, the Ogg (`.ogg`) format may also be used.

 ### 2. Creating a `char.ini`